UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 5. [Entrez Link Descriptions](https://eutils.ncbi.nlm.nih.gov/entrez/query/static/entrezlinks.html)
 6. [Software Carpentry: The Unix Shell](https://swcarpentry.github.io/shell-novice/)
 7. [Opening up connectivity between documents, structures and bioactivity by Christopher Southan](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7136548/)

+## License Notes

+Code in this repository is licensed under the [MIT License](https://github.com/vfscalfani/EDirectChemInfo/blob/master/LICENSE).
+Code output (i.e. data snippets) retrieved from NCBI via their EDirect utility is shown for code demonstration purposes only and is credited to NCBI and NLM.
+Please see the [NCBI Website and Data Usage Policies and Disclaimers](https://www.ncbi.nlm.nih.gov/home/about/policies/) for more information regarding the data.